Innoble/playground-ug7cbull/statement.md

 ```
 # Caching state counts

-We will have to count states a lot, so it's better to cache the result.
+We will have to count states a lot, so it's better to cache the results.
 During the use of the index function we go through the board from pit 0 to 11.
-On each pit we have to ask the question, how many distributions of seeds are still possible with the remaining pits (index larger than the current pit).
+On each pit we have to ask the question, how many distributions of seeds are still possible with the remaining pits (those with index larger than the current pit).
 The function below fills an array that caches this result.

 ```C++
 void FillStateCountLookups()